 Returning to Edinburgh, Dick set up his own veterinary college, training others in treatment of disease in farm animals and livestock, horses and dogs.
 Having provided students with a certified qualification in "the veterinary art", Dick's reputation grew and his college gradually expanded, until Queen Victoria appointed him as her royal veterinarian in 1842.

 William Dick's veterinary college was officially renamed the Royal (Dick) Veterinary College in 1902, and moved into purpose-built buildings near the Meadows on the south side of the city in 1916.
-Those buildings today are the Summerhall complex of art studios, performance spaces, bars and brewery, and in recent years have become a haven for a variety of cultural interests in the city.
+Those buildings today are the Summerhall complex of art studios, performance spaces, bars and brewery, a selection of escape rooms, and in recent years have become a haven for a variety of cultural interests in the city.

 The door still has an original brass plate noting the buildings as the premises of the Royal (Dick) School of Veterinary Studies.